-- 7.8 The exact construction details are not available at the time of writing, although it is understood that for much of the route the new underground cables will follow existing roads and trackways, the cable trench being around 0.5m in width.
-It appears that one of these trackways (Site 40; Plate 8 in Appendix 2) is of historic interest; it includes a number of culverted embankments, and avoidance is preferred.
-There are, however, a number of areas where the route may deviate into adjoining fields where soil stripping may be conducted within a 5m-wide wayleave.
-A watching brief is recommended during soil stripping operations with the facility for an appropriate level of excavation for the recording of any significant archaeological features which may be revealed. - 7.9 The nature of the terrain is such that in general there is considered to be a low potential for disturbance to buried assets.
-Although there is the potential for an impact on the Roman road from Segontium to Tomen-y-mur (site 8; PRN 17821) where its predicted line coincides with the cable route between SH 6739 3930 and SH 6801 3910 recent geophysical survey provided no evidence for the presence of the road within the corridor and it is therefore likely to remain unaffected. - 7.10 This section also includes the crossing of a trackway (site 6; PRN 3886) and passes close to the place where a prehistoric knife or dagger was found (site 7; PRN 4348) and a watching brief is recommended during groundworks along this section. - 7.11 Where the cable route deviates from existing roads and tracks there will be a need to breach a number of stone boundary walls which form an integral part of the historic landscape.
+- 7.8 The exact construction details are not available at the time of writing, although it is understood the majority of the 33kV cable will be along public roads, while much of the route of the new 132kV underground cable will follow existing roads and trackways, the cable trench in both cases being around 0.5m in width.
+There is, however, an 85m-long section at the eastern end of the 33kV cable, as well as a number of sections along the 132kV cable, where the route deviates into adjoining fields and soil stripping may be conducted within a 5m-wide wayleave.
+A watching brief is recommended during soil stripping operations with the facility for an appropriate level of excavation for the recording of any significant archaeological features which may be revealed. - 7.9 The nature of the terrain along the 132kV cable route is such that in general there is considered to be a low potential for any disturbance to buried assets.
+Although there is the potential for an impact on the predicted line of the Roman road from Segontium to Tomen-y-mur (site 8; PRN 17821) between SH 6739 3930 and SH 6801 3910 geophysical survey has provided no evidence for the presence of the road within the corridor and it is therefore likely to remain unaffected. - 7.10 This section also includes the crossing of a trackway (site 6; PRN 3886) and passes close to the place where a prehistoric knife or dagger was found (site 7; PRN 4348); a watching brief is recommended during groundworks along this section. - 7.11 Where the cable route deviates from existing roads and tracks there will be a need to breach a number of stone boundary walls which form an integral part of the historic landscape.
 Where possible the route should utilise existing breaks and elsewhere the walls should be rebuilt in a similar style, using the original stone.
-There are also two abandoned mining trials (Sites 37 and 38; Plates 5 and 6 in Appendix 2), possibly for manganese, which may be impacted by the soil stripping for the wayleave and should be avoided.